pjf/rickastley/README.md

 ## How much do you spend bringing joy to Rick Astley fans?

-As of the end of 2016, number and connection costs were averaging about $150 USD/yr.
+As of mid 2018, connection costs were averaging about $900 USD/yr.
 It's totally worth it for the joy it brings others.

 If you want to defray my hosting costs, there's always [bitcoin](https://blockchain.info/address/18pgvfqWGs2CvurmNvq58h499RRTPCh3mz) and [Patreon](https://www.patreon.com/_pjf).